jalejandro3/pasaporte-cultural-backend/README.md

 #### Deferred FKs (participations)
 - ⬜ Add FKs `participations.assistant_id` → `users` and `participations.activity_id` → `activities` (deferred until both target tables exist and are aligned)
 - ⬜ Decide `onDelete` policy for those FKs with credit-history retention in mind (restrict to preserve history vs. cascade)

+#### Auth debt
+- ⬜ `assistant_id` will come from the request body temporarily; once auth exists, it must come from the authenticated user (impersonation risk until then)

 ## Tech Stack